Exciton Superfluidity in 2D Heterostructures from First Principles: The importance of material specific screening: Results

 \subsection{Identifying the top performers}

 Finally, we now put our attention towards pointing out the most promising facilitators of exciton superfluidity.
 From our investigation of bilayers with direct band gaps the three bilayers, which are the best facilitators of exciton superfluidity are n-doped $\rm PbO_2$ combined with p-doped $\rm PtSe_2$, $\rm PdS_2$, or $\rm CrO_2$ with cut-off densities of $20\cdot 10^{12}\,\mathrm{cm^{-2}}$, $19\cdot 10^{12}\,\mathrm{cm^{-2}}$, and $18\cdot 10^{12}\,\mathrm{cm^{-2}}$, respectively.
-This aligns with the suggestion from the $E_b$-results that \acp{TMO} are promising platforms for exciton condensation, although they are challenging to fabricate in monolayer form.
+This aligns with the suggestion from the $E_b$-results that \acp{TMO} are promising platforms for exciton condensation.
 Out of bilayers exclusively with \acp{TMD} the chromium based compounds with heterostructures combining CrS$_2$, CrSe$_2$ and CrTe$_2$ have generally the highest cutoff densities with n-CrS$_2$,p-CrS$_2$ and n-CrSe$_2$,p-CrS$_2$ being the top performers at a cut-off density of $15\cdot 10^{12}\,\rm cm^{-2}$.
+It should be noted that many of the identified top performers, especially the TMOs, can be challenging to grow in monolayer form.
+However, single to few monolayer samples of the chromium dichalcogenides \cite{sun2021, zhang2021, li2021, habib2019, Wang2018} as well as $\rm PtSe_2$ \cite{wang2015} have been reported in literature.
+Furthermore, many of the Cr compounds are reported to exhibit ferro- or antiferromagnetic ordering in the $T$ and $T'$ structures.
+We have therefore focused on the $2H$ phase in this work which is less prone to magnetic ordering \cite{hasan2023}.

 Due to the large influence of the effective mass on the superfluid cutoff density one could speculate that some material combinations in the lower right column of Fig. \ref{fig:n_cutoff_heatmap_QEH} that were excluded in our study, such as n-doped CrO$_2$ and p-doped $\rm PtSe_2$, could have even higher cutoff densities.
 However, these materials have indirect bandgaps and therefore different valley degeneracy factors for the $n$ and $p$ doped layers which likely reduce their performance.
 Nevertheless, it would be interesting to extend the formalism to include also materials with indirect bandgaps.